UniversityOfCambridgeDIAL/IntroToML/README.md

     * K means (clustering)
     * Support vector machine (regression and classification)
 1. Introduction to Neural Networks using just NumPy (for didactic purposes only)
-1. Introduction to TensorFlow(?) / Keras(?)
-1. Application of Deep Learning to classification
+1. Introduction to TensorFlow(?) / Keras(?): Application of Deep Learning to classification

 ## Assignment
 * In this folder, you will find the data sets and instructions for the assignment.